shaunsmith/functionslab/3-First-Function.md

 {"message":"Hello World"}
 ```

-The first time you call a function in a new application you may incur what is
+The first time you call a function in a new application you may encounter what
-commonly called a "cold start" cost.
-When you invoked "labapp-NNN nodefn"
+is commonly called a "cold start," which results in the function call taking
+longer than usual.
+When you invoked "labapp-NNN nodefn," Oracle Functions looked
-the Oracle Functions looked up the "labapp-NNN" application and then looked
+up the "labapp-NNN" application and then looked for the Docker container image
-for the Docker container image bound to the "nodefn" function and executed the
+bound to the "nodefn" function and executed the code.
+The necessary compute
-code.
-The necessary compute infrastructure was also allocated.
-If you invoke
+infrastructure was also allocated.
+If you invoke the function a second time
-the function a second time you'll notice it's much faster.
+you'll notice it's much faster.

-You can also pass data to the run command, for example:
+You can also pass data to the invoke command, for example:

 ![user input](images/userinput.png)
 >```sh